 Note that a non-residential parent who does not have primary parental responsibility over the child is still entitled to regular communication and a relationship with that child.
 This usually means at least 1 weeknight visit and visits every other weekend or telephone calls with the child twice a week.
 The nonresidential parent may also receive the child’s school and medical records, including copies of the child's report card, attendance records, and test scores.

-- the child's relationship with each parent;
+- The child's relationship with each parent

-- each parent's role in parental caretaking obligations;
+- Each parent's role in parental caretaking obligations

-- the child's relationships with siblings and extended family members;
+- The child's relationships with siblings and extended family members

-- the child's adjustment to home, school, and community;
+- The child's adjustment to home, school, and community

-- the importance of continuity in the child's life including the length of time the child has lived in the current environment;
+- The importance of continuity in the child's life including the length of time the child has lived in the current environment

-- either parent's history of domestic violence or emotional abuse;
+- Either parent's history of domestic violence or emotional abuse

-- each parent's moral, physical, mental and emotional fitness;
+- Each parent's moral, physical, mental and emotional fitness

-- the child's reasonable preference if 12 years old or older;
+- The child's reasonable preference if 12 years old or older

-- each parent's work schedule; and
+- Each parent's work schedule

-- any other relevant factor.
+- Any other relevant factor